hu-macsy/geographer/README.md

 	mkdir build && cd build && cmake .. && make && sudo make install

 If you have installed Lama in a non-standard location, add `-DSCAI_DIR=<path/to/lama>` where `<path/to/lama>` is your Lama installation directory.
 To install Geographer in an alternative location, pass the argument `-DCMAKE_INSTALL_PREFIX=<path>` to cmake.
-After successful compilation, the library `libgeographer` and the standalone executable `Geographer` are installed into the installation target.
+After successful compilation, the library `libgeographer` and the standalone executable `GeographerStandalone` are installed into the installation target.
 If the Google Test library was found, the unit tests can be found in the executable `GeographerTest`.

 ### Mac OS
 On Mac OS, the default compiler is LLVM, which is not supported by the Lama library on which we depend.